AliJavadi1997/c-programming-exercises/isPrime/README.md

 # IsPrime Program

-This program is an exercise on c programming and belongs to the c-programming-exercises directory.
-This program checks whether a given number is prime or not.
+This is a simple C program that helps you determine whether a number is prime or not.
+It's part of a collection of C programming exercises designed to help you learn and practice programming concepts.

 ## What Is a Prime Number?